Flowminder/GridSample2.0/README.md

 ## How to set up GridSample2.0?

+The [technical documentation](GridSample2.0 Algorithm Technical Manual.pdf) provides detailed explanation of GridSample tool.
 Please refer to the [README](https://github.com/Flowminder/GridSample2.0/blob/master/GridSample/README.md) documentation provided which explains how to set up GridSample2.0.

-The [technical documentation](GridSample2.0 Algorithm Technical Manual.pdf) provides detailed explanation of methods used.